As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 SUSTAINABLE BONUS: By cleaning with only water, these towels helped us cut down on cleaning products — no more chemicals.
 Plus, we get to save money and storage for a trio of winning!

-The Unpaper Towels are 100% cotton with a waffle texture.
-Handmade in the store, they come edged in beautiful colors.
+The reuseable paper towels below are 100% cotton with a waffle texture.
+We love that we found an option edged in beauiful colors.
 The perfect sustainable accent to brighten up a kitchen.

 How to Store Reusable Towels

-I store them rolled in a jar in our window nook so we can grab one when needed.
-A lot of folks will fold them and keep them in a basket on the counter.
+You can store these rolled in a jar so you can grab one when needed, or folded and stored vertically in a drawer organizer.
+Many folks will also fold them and keep them in a basket on the counter.

 Caring for Unpaper Towels

 Launder as needed.
-Jennifer explained they usually last about a year before the fibers start to break down.
-Then they can be re-purposed as rags.
+Once the fibers start to break down, they can be re-purposed as rags.

 THE REALITY OF THE SWAP: When compared to our annual paper towel usage, these are a lifesaver.
-So far, the towels are holding up to everyday use.
-We still buy the blue shop paper towels for dirty jobs around the boat, but no more Bounty!
-If you’re worried about stains, they sell a dark gray Unpaper Towel made from a linen-cotton blend.
+So far, the towels really hold up to everyday use.
+We still buy paper towels for dirty jobs but have cut down incredibly on how many we buy.

 These lightweight bags from Baggu help us go plastic-free at the store.
 They don’t save money, but they save twice over in storage.

 They allowed us to say goodbye to the pile of plastic grocery bags under the sink.
 That space is now usable again.
 They take up almost no room but still manage to hold fifty pounds.
-They are great for shopping and groceries, stashing stuff for a potluck, sundowners, or the beach.
+They are great for shopping and groceries, stashing stuff for a potluck, sundowners, or another outing.

 The best part – they fold into a 5 x 5-inch square pouch.
 You don’t even need to remember them when you go out.
 Just keep the bags stashed in your purse or backpack.